Deepen elementary learners’ understanding of author’s purpose beyond PIE using these six effective strategies.

-In this day and age, books, newspapers, TV, signs, and the internet bombard us with TONS of information.
+Books, newspapers, TV, signs, and the internet bombard us with loads of information.

-Some of that information is purposeful and very useful, but a lot of it is shady and meant to change our behavior or mindset~and not in a good way.
+Some of that information is purposeful, but much of it is meant to negatively impact our behavior or mindset.

-We must equip students with the right tools so that they can easily identify the purpose of a writer’s message and its impact on them, the reader.
+That’s why it’s essential to equip students with the right tools so that they can easily identify the purpose of a writer’s message and its impact on the reader.

 With Author’s Purpose, How Can We Move Beyond P.I.E?

-Students hear “persuade”, “inform”, and “entertain” over and over again.
+Kids hear “persuade”, “inform”, and “entertain” repeatedly.
 Many recite those three words without thinking.

-When you ask little Johnny about the author’s purpose of a text, he will most likely use one of those three words. (sigh).
+When you ask a child about the author’s purpose of a text, he will most likely use one of those three words.

-Instead of persuade, students can use “convince”, or “encourage”.
-For inform, they can use “tell” or “enlighten”.
+But instead of persuade, he could use “convince”, or “encourage”.
+For inform, “tell” or “enlighten”.
 For entertain, what about “engage” or “amuse”?